ArminJo/arduino-test-compile/README.md

 ```

 ### `sketch-names`
-Comma sepatated list of patterns or filenames (without path) of the sketch(es) to test compile.
+Comma separated list of patterns or filenames (without path) of the sketch(es) to test compile.
 Useful if the sketch is a *.cpp or *.c file or only one sketch in the repository should be compiled.
 If first character is a `*` like in "*.ino" the list must be enclosed in double quotes!<br/>
 The **sketch names to compile are searched in the whole repository** by the command `find . -name "$SKETCH_NAME"` with `.` as the root of the repository, so you do not need to specify the full path.<br/>
 If you specify `sketch-names-find-start` then the find command is changed to `find ${PWD}/${SKETCH_NAMES_FIND_START} -name "$SKETCH_NAME"`.<br/>
 Sketches do not need to be in an example directory.
 This enables **[plain programs](https://github.com/ArminJo/Arduino-Simple-DSO/tree/master) to be test compiled**.<br/>